-Valentine’s Day is in two weeks; have you thought about what you’re going to get for your lady love?
+Valentine’s Day is coming up; have you thought about what you’re going to get for your lady love?

 Chocolates and flowers are pretty boring and cliche.
 Jewelry is expensive, and equally unoriginal.
 She might swear she wants “nothing,” but what she usually means is that she doesn’t want anything big.
 She’s probably still hoping for some small acknowledgment of the holiday, even just a card.
 And if she thinks she’s okay with your skipping even that, she’d still be thrilled — especially so given the surprise — to receive something from you.
 Everyone prefers to be thought of and appreciated, rather than not.